pommedeterresautee/projector/cran-comments.md

 }

 This change has been applied on each example.
-One example is always executed (no dontrun or is interactive block)

 # first commit on 27.09.17
 Thanks, please add small executable examples in your Rd-files. -> examples has been added